 The shuttle was a spacecraft that can land like an airplane does, but it had no engines that work in the earth’s atmosphere to help with the landing-nor did it leave any fuel left to return to earth from space for that matter!

 Therefore, you might be wondering: how did NASA move the shuttle around the US?

 And the answer to that is the shuttle aircraft carrier;

-The shuttle aircraft carrier was basically a modified Boeing 747-100 with added ailerons at the back and a completely stripped out interior that was full of structural supports to be able to carry around the space shuttle from the landing sites back to the launch site at kennedy’s space centre in florida.
+The shuttle aircraft carrier was basically a modified Boeing 747-100 with added ailerons at the back and a completely stripped-out interior that was full of structural supports to be able to carry around the space shuttle from the landing sites back to the launch site at Kennedy’s space center in Florida.